ppaez/pyramid_tutorial_maintain/README.rst

 ============

-The tutorial user will normally access the narrative documentation that explains the steps to follow, which is organized in chapters.
-Behind the scenes, we have a set of documentation files plus a set of source files.
+The tutorial user will normally access the narrative HTML documentation that explains the steps to follow, which is organized in chapters.
+Behind the scenes, we have a set of `reST` documentation files from which the HTML files are obtained, plus a set of source files that make up the tutorial application.

 The files for the two wiki tutorials are located under `docs/tutorials/wiki` and `docs/tutorials/wiki2` in the